mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 #### Group-level endpoint

-To install a package from a group, use a group-level endpoint.
+To install a NuGet package from a group, use a group-level endpoint.

 To use the [group-level](#use-the-gitlab-endpoint-for-nuget-packages) NuGet endpoint, add the Package Registry as a source with `nuget`: